 Carolyn Halliday, Chair, has been showing her work throughout the nation for nearly two decades, earning a variety of awards.
 In spring of 2014, she was the featured visual artist for an episode of the televised TPT (Twin Cities PBS) production Minnesota Originals.
 She was a 2013 recipient of a Minnesota State Arts Board Artist Initiative Grant.
 Halliday is a featured artist in the book Knitting Art: 150 Innovative Works from 18 Contemporary Artists and in the book How to Be a Feminist Artist: Investigations from the Women’s Art Institute.
 Her work has also appeared in Surface Design Journal and Interweave Knits.

-Actively committed to participating in the Twin Cities arts community, she has been a guest juror at various institutions including the Weisman Art Gallery, is a past president and former education chair for the Weavers Guild of Minnesota, and a member of a local spinning group, created 25 years ago.
-For more than a decade she continues to promote artists’ peer critique by teaching and facilitating the Critical Response mode.
+Actively committed to participating in the Twin Cities arts community, she has been a guest juror at various institutions including the Weisman Art Gallery, past president and former education chair for the Weavers Guild of Minnesota, and a member of a local spinning group, created 25 years ago.
+For more than a decade, she continues to promote artists’ peer critique by teaching and facilitating the Critical Response mode.
 Previously the Lead Mentor for the Textile Center Mentor/Protégé Program, she is currently a Mentor in the WARM (Women’s Art Resources of Minnesota) Mentor/Protégé Program and mentors artists privately.
 She has been employed by the Minneapolis College of Art and Design and was a teaching assistant for the Women’s Art Institute, offered through MCAD and St. Catherine University.
 Her work is included in the Minnesota Historical Society’s fiber art collection.

 Dr. Carolyn Mazloomi